weewx/weewx/docs_src/usersguide/installing.md

 * Install WeeWX.
 Use the step-by-step instructions in one of the [installation methods](#installation-methods).

-* If the driver for your hardware if it is not included with WeeWX, install the driver as explained in the [installing a driver](#installing-a-driver) section.
+* If the driver for your hardware is not included with WeeWX, install the driver as explained in the [installing a driver](#installing-a-driver) section.

 * Configure the hardware.
 This involves setting things like the onboard